simnim/battleship/README.md

 # Future directions:
 * Create an AI to place the boats.
 Train it to best fool the AI I already implemented.
-* Take the boat placing one level further and implement an adversarial loop that has one model play the other.
+* Take the AI one level further and implement an adversarial loop that has one model play the other.
 This is reminiscent of AlphaGo, AlphaStar, etc.